Home / Meat and Poultry Recipes / Juicy Grilled Ground Pork Burger Recipe with Bacon

-When you’re in the mood for something meaty and satisfying, nothing but this pork burger recipe will do.
+When you’re in the mood for something meaty and satisfying, nothing but this ground pork burger recipe will do.
 Made with ground pork, bacon, fennel seed, and smoked paprika, these burgers are simply the best!

 A pork burger on a bun with the top off and the top of the bun coated in mayonnaise.